nachokhan/challenges/juniors/ch01/README.md

 ## Output
-The output contains tu lines:
+- The output contains 2 lines:
     - The quantity of ocurrences.
     - A list of every ocurrence.

 ## Tips